nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-5-13

-11:45am We have a power outage at 410 Grand Street affecting Lower East Side connections.
-We are trying to get this fixed at the moment.
+11:45am-12:30pm We had a power outage at 410 Grand Street affecting Lower East Side connections.
+This has been fixed.

 2022-5-7